dipolexchange/docs/docs/help/faq.md

 ## Where can I view smart contracts?

-Learn how to find smart contracts on our [Finding Contracts page](https://dipolexchange.github.io/docs/developers/smart-contracts/factory).
+Learn how to find smart contracts on our [Finding Contracts page](https://dipolexchange.github.io/docs/developers/smart-contract/factory).

-## Why does it say I have no LAT balance?

-If you've already [transferred LAT into your PlatON wallet](https://dipolexchange.github.io/docs/get-started/prc20-guide) but still have this error, you're most likely not [connected to PlatON Network](https://dipolexchange.github.io/docs/get-started/connection-guide) within your wallet.
-Check your wallet's selected network and make sure you have PlatON Network selected.

 ## I can't find an answer for my question.
 Where do I find an answer?